Album of the Year (Faith No More album): Reception

 The San Francisco Chronicle likewise had a positive take on the record, claiming "it has balance, poise, aggression and potential hits.
 Mike Patton's vocal work is outstanding, with genuine singing emerging from his more guttural bursts.
 Also, the welcome return of a more involved Bottum restores the full dimension of the band's sound."
-The review goes on to state, "Faith No More's trademarks appear subtly all over Album of the Year: the little melodic flutter during the opening spaces of 'Stripsearch', the dramatic keyboard platforms in the first single, 'Ashes to Ashes', and the cheesiness of the smooth, soulful 'She Loves Me Not'.
-The band also returns to the bitter aggression of some of its previous material [and] even manage a severely twisted late-night cocktail of a song, 'Home Sick Home'.
-After Album of the Year, it would be nothing short of criminal if the band decided to call it quits."
+It went on to praise how the band was still exploring lighter genres in between some of their more metal material, like on songs such as "She Loves Me Not" and "Stripsearch", and it described "Home Sick Home" as "a severely twisted late-night cocktail of a song."
+The review adds that, "after Album of the Year, it would be nothing short of criminal if the band decided to call it quits."
 British publication NME labelled it as a "slamdunk return to form" in a June 1997 issue.
 Shaun Carney of Australian paper The Age considered it an improvement over King for a Day...
 Fool for a Lifetime, writing, "Album of the Year is no great departure for this veteran San Francisco outfit, but it is more genuine than its ostentatious predecessor, King for a Day, and consequently more durable."
 Jerry Ewing of Vox magazine held a similar view.
 He wrote in June 1997, "the traits that propelled them to the forefront of the alternative metal scene in the early 90s, traits that were sadly lacking in 95's abrasive and unfriendly King for a Day...
 Fool for a Lifetime, have returned."